How It Works

 Uncover the Core Components of Your Clients’ Problems

-Use Them at Any Other Time During the Course of Clinical Care To Help Monitor Patient Progress
+Or at Any Other Time During the Course of Clinical Care To Help Monitor Your Patients’ Progress

 Use An Evidence-Based Approach

 Measure Outcomes and Track Progress With Our Automated Tests, User-Friendly Design, and Affordable Prices

 One of the main reasons for poor outcomes in healthcare is that providers aren't typically using screening tools, such as symptom rating scales, in any systematic and quantifiable way to determine whether or not their patients are improving.

 Using screening data will improve your healthcare practice.
 Patient reported outcome measures from the use of questionnaires, checklists, surveys, and rating scales is the best way for quantifying the patient experience and are used across many clinical care settings today.

 Measure Patient Outcomes

 Measuring outcomes in mental and behavioral healthcare using screening tools in which patients rate the severity of symptoms helps providers determine whether their treatments are effective.